 What is a Gait Analysis?

-Human walking, or locomotion, is the result of millions of years of human evolution.
-Our biomechanics, structural alignment, and muscle coordination have been fine-tuned at every step to make our way of walking as energy-efficient as possible.
+Human walking, or locomotion, results from millions of years of human evolution.
+Our biomechanics, structural alignment, and muscle coordination have been fine-tuned at every step to make walking as energy-efficient as possible.
 Even slight deviations or abnormalities can result in tremendous unnecessary pain and energy expenditure.
 When it comes to matters of the musculoskeletal system, a proper assessment of gait/walking is often the first step toward a real solution.

 Contact